Fluid flow in low aspect-ratio curved channels: from small to moderate Dean numbers: Concluding remarks

-While these results stem from simulations of a fluid flow induced by a pressure gradient, we expect that the conclusions also apply for flow in spiral channels with continuously increasing or decreasing radius of curvature, with small curvature variation along the flow direction, especially when the inertial effects are relatively weak, at low Dean numbers ($\mathrm{De} \le 50$), in agreement with the mathematical analysis of \cite{harding2018fluid}.
+The present set of results will enable the interpretation of particle transport in curved channel flow with small cross-section aspect ratio, commonly used for particle separation / concentration in the inertial regime.
+For instance, i) the alteration of the velocity peak along the radial direction can significantly impact hydrodynamic forces experienced by particles when transported by the curved flow, especially the radial lift near the inner wall, and ii) the scaling of the secondary flow intensity is useful to predict the drag force and the mixing time scale associated with the secondary flow.
+While our results stem from simulations of fluid flow induced by a pressure gradient, we expect that the conclusions also apply for flow in spiral channels with continuously increasing or decreasing radius of curvature, with small curvature variation along the flow direction, especially when the inertial effects are relatively weak, at low Dean numbers ($\mathrm{De} \le 50$), in agreement with the mathematical analysis of \cite{harding2018fluid}.
 At larger Dean numbers, the (in)dependence of the results on the curvature variation has yet to be discovered.